LucianoCanziani/devs/src/pages/blog/a-complete-guide-to-react-form-validation.md

 }
 ```

-By adding the minLength and maxLength, you are setting the number of characters required for the users password.
-In the example above, the password must be between 8 and 16 character.
+By adding the minLength and maxLength, you are setting the number of characters required for the user's password.
+In the example above, the password must be between 8 and 16 characters.

-If those rules are not meet.
-The form will not be able to sumbit.
+If those rules are not met.
+The form will not be able to submit.
 Executing the conditional below announcing the user of the error.

 <a id="pattern"></a>